Muream/EzLogging/README.md

 Tools developped in order to ease the work on the youtube channel Proxy Ta Mere

-EzLogging : Use it when you are recording to log the time of your highlights
+**EzLogging** : Use it when you are recording to log the time of your highlights

-AutoLog : Will automatically cut the video around the timings logged with EzLogging
+**AutoLog** : Will automatically cut the video around the timings logged with **EzLogging**

 Installation
 ---
-Needs to be filled in
+Needs to be more accurate

+I will try to make the installation process less of a pain in the ass in the
+future but this is not a priority at the moment.

+First of all, you will need python 2.7 installed

+There are a few dependencies that needs to be installed:

+For **EzLogging**:
+* Pyhk
+* Pyhook
+* Pywin32

+For **AutoLog**:
+* ffmpeg

 How to use
 ---